Waziristan campaign (1936–1939): Operations

 While the British attempted to stamp out the insurrection by drawing the tribesmen into decisive engagement, Mirzali Khan remained at large (and indeed was never caught), and on the main, the tribesmen managed to avoid being drawn into battle using guerrilla tactics of ambush in order to keep the initiative.
 In doing so, they inflicted considerable casualties upon the British and Indian troops.
 An example of this occurred in April 1937, when a convoy from Wanna was ambushed in the Shahur Tangi defile.
 Using captured mountain guns and modern rifles, the vehicles were destroyed and the exits blocked, and in the ensuing battle seven officers and 45 men were killed, while another 47 were wounded.
 The tribesmen did not have everything their way, however, as the British began quartering the troubled areas and destroying hostile villages with both air and ground forces.
 These forces included five batteries of mechanised field artillery, two companies of Mk II and Mk IIb Light Tanks and six squadrons of aircraft including Hawker Harts, Westland Wapitis and Hawker Audaxs.

 By December 1937, the Mirzali Khan's support began to wane and following this, the decision was made to withdraw most of the additional brigades that had been brought up to bolster the garrisons at Razmak, Bannu and Wanna as it was decided that their presence would only serve to inflame the situation.

 Trouble flared up again in 1938–39, although to a much lesser extent.
 On 23 July 1938, a tribal force launched an attack on the town of Bannu, killing up to 200 civilians and damaging a considerable amount of property.
 As a result of this, British prestige was again weakened and support for Mirzali Khan grew once again.

 Aftermath

 After 1939, the North West Frontier quieted down, and remained reasonably peaceful.
-Apart from the occasional raid on a village or attack on a garrison, things would remain this way until the end of British rule in 1947.
+Apart from the occasional raid on a village or attack on a garrison, things would remain this way until the end of British rule in 1947 when another rebellion was launched against the state of Pakistan.